29th September, 393

 Death of Marianne Dyson, who had been on familiar terms with some of the Church of England’s Tractarians.
 She had sought to bring their teachings to the lower middle class through education and publications.
 She also had mentored the successful author Charlotte Yonge.

-Baptism of Pandita Ramabai, who becomes the most influential woman of India in the nineteenth-century.
+On this day in Christian History, Pandita Ramabai was baptized.
+She later became the most influential woman of India in the nineteenth-century.

 September 29, 1918